justincbagley/piranha/bin/MAGNET-1.1.1/README.md

 ## SOFTWARE DEPENDENCIES

-MAGNET v1.1.1 is a software package composed of shell, R, and Perl scripts and also calls several software programs that it relies on as dependencies.
+MAGNET v1.1.1 is a software package composed of `shell`, `R`, and Perl scripts and also calls several software programs that it relies on as dependencies.
 These dependencies are described in some detail in README files for different scripts in the package.
 However, here I provide a list of them, with asterisks preceding those already included with the MAGNET distribution:

 -   Perl (available at: https://www.perl.org/get.html).
 -   Nayoki Takebayashi's file conversion Perl scripts (available at: http://raven.iab.alaska.edu/~ntakebay/teaching/programming/perl-scripts/perl-scripts.html).
 -   Python (available at: https://www.python.org/downloads/).
--   bioscripts.convert v0.4 Python package (available at: https://pypi.python.org/pypi/bioscripts.convert/0.4; also see README for ```NEXUS2gphocs.sh```).
+-   bioscripts.convert v0.4 Python package (available at: https://pypi.python.org/pypi/bioscripts.convert/0.4; also see README for `NEXUS2gphocs.sh`).
 -   RAxML, installed and running on local machine (available at: http://sco.h-its.org/exelixis/web/software/raxml/index.html).

 Users must install all software not included in MAGNET, and ensure that it is available via the command line on their local machine.
-On the user's local machine, Perl should be available by simply typing "Perl" at the command line; Python should be available by typing "python" at the command line; and bioscripts.convert package should be available by typing "convbioseq" at the command line.
-Also, RAxML should be compiled using SSE3 install commands, so that RAxML can be called by simply typing "raxmlHPC-SSE3" on the command line.
+On the user's local machine, Perl should be available by simply typing "`Perl`" at the command line; Python should be available by typing "`python`" at the command line; and bioscripts.convert package should be available by typing "convbioseq" at the command line.
+Also, RAxML should be compiled using SSE3 install commands, so that RAxML can be called by simply typing "`raxmlHPC-SSE3`" on the command line.
 For detailed instructions for setting up RAxML this way, refer to the newest RAxML user manual (available at: http://sco.h-its.org/exelixis/resource/download/NewManual.pdf).

 ## INPUT FILE FORMAT

 MAGNET assumes that you are starting from multilocus DNA sequence data in one of three formats.
 The *First format* that is supported is that of a single datafile in G-Phocs (Gronau et al. 2011) format, with the extension ".gphocs".
-The *Second format* that is supported is NEXUS format, with data in a single file having the extension ".nex".
+The *Second format* that is supported is NEXUS format, with data in a single file having the extension '.nex'.
 For genomic data in aligned sequence format, such as aligned RAD tags (e.g. ddRAD-seq contigs) or other SNP data derived from genotyping-by-sequencing (GBS) methods, the user should assemble the data, call SNPs, and output SNP sequence data files in .gphocs or .nex format prior to running MAGNET.
 This can easily be done by running pyRAD or ipyrad (Eaton 2014) while calling for output in all formats (\*; you'll get .gphocs and .nex files).

 However, this may not always be possible, and .gphocs format is not yet among the most popular file formats in phylogenomics/population genomics.
 Thus, I have added a ```NEXUS2gphocs.sh``` shell script utility within MAGNET (in the "shell" folder) that will convert a sequential NEXUS file into .gphocs format for you.
 An example NEXUS file "example.nex" is included in the distribution.
-Feel free to use the ```NEXUS2gphocs.sh``` utility script independently of MAGNET to convert from NEXUS to .gphocs format.
+Feel free to use the `NEXUS2gphocs.sh` utility script independently of MAGNET to convert from NEXUS to .gphocs format.
 However, when doing this, _make sure to follow the usage guidelines below_.

 The *Third format* that is supported in MAGNET is that of DNA sequence alignments for multiple loci contained in separate PHYLIP files for each locus.

-Users must specify the input fileType with the -f flag.
+Users must specify the input fileType with the `-f` flag.
 Options are 1 for a single G-PhoCS- or NEXUS-formattted inputFile, or 2 for the multiple PHYLIP option.
-If -f 1, then the program will expect as standard input (stdin) the name of the inputFile.
-However, if -f 2, then you should supply MAGNET with the path to the desired working directory; often, this will simply be the current working directory, in which case the user can simply type \".\" for workingDir, but the relative or absolute path to the workingDir will also work fine.
+If `-f 1`, then the program will expect as standard input (stdin) the name of the inputFile.
+However, if `-f 2`, then you should supply MAGNET with the path to the desired working directory; often, this will simply be the current working directory, in which case the user can simply type \".\" for workingDir, but the relative or absolute path to the workingDir will also work fine.

 ## PIPELINE